HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

 This implementation guide, along with its included artifacts, has been designed to address practical use cases involving the exchange of genomic molecules and their associated data across diverse institutions and systems.
 By providing standardized frameworks and code systems, the guide facilitates seamless interoperability and accurate data representation.
 This section shows how the guide can be used to represent real genomic concepts as FHIR resources, demonstrating its use in real-world genomic data exchange scenarios.
 The following subsections provide example instances of MolecularDefinition resource and their corresponding profiles.

-Various stakeholders are encouraged to actively contribute their use cases and examples in support of the Molecular Definition Datatype Implementation Guide to enhance its practical applicability and robustness.
+Various stakeholders are encouraged to actively contribute their use cases and examples in support of the MolecularDefinition Datatype Implementation Guide to enhance its practical applicability and robustness.
 Contributions can be made by raising a JIRA ticket, posting comments on the [Genomics Channel-Information Modeling at chat.fhir.org](https://chat.fhir.org/#narrow/channel/179197-genomics/topic/Information.20Modeling/with/539164816), or directly contacting any of the co-chairs of the HL7 Clinical Genomics Workgroup.
 These inputs are vital to refining the guide, facilitating standardized and interoperable genomic data exchange across diverse healthcare and research environments, and ensuring the guide effectively addresses real-world genomic data scenarios

 ### Representing a Molecular Sequence as a Literal String
 The following MolecularDefinitions show examples of a sequence represented as a literal leveraging the [Sequence](StructureDefinition-sequence.html) profile.
 The moleculeType and encoding attributes enable unambiguous interpretation of the sequence value.